-The harbour’s interior is surveyed in full periodically.
-The last complete harbour bathymetric survey was in Febuary 2020.
+The harbour’s interior is surveyed in full periodically in line with our Conservancy Policy.
+The last complete harbour multibeam bathymetric survey was in Febuary 2020.
 The output is split into three charts covering up-river (Arundel to Ford), mid-river (Ford to Littlehampton) and down-river (the main harbour area south of the A259 bridge).

 Click on the following previews to zoom in or download: